top of page

 Clayton Cubitt

-Valeria Luiselli was born in Mexico City and grew up in South Korea, South Africa and India.
-An acclaimed writer of both fiction and nonfiction, she is the author of Sidewalks, Faces in the Crowd, The Story of My TeethTell Me How It Ends: An Essay in Forty Questions and Lost Children Archive and Beginning Middle End.
 She is the recipient of a 2019 MacArthur Fellowship and the winner of DUBLIN Literary Award, two Los Angeles Times Book Prizes, The Carnegie Medal, an American Book Award, and has been nominated for the National Book Critics Circle Award, the Kirkus Prize, and the Booker Prize.
-She has been a National Book Foundation "5 Under 35" honoree and the recipient of a Bearing Witness Fellowship from the Art for Justice Fund.
+She has been the recipient of a Bearing Witness Fellowship from the Art for Justice Fund, a Guggenheim Fellowship and the Vilcek Prize.
 Her work has appeared in The New Yorker, The New York Times, Granta, and McSweeney's, among other publications, and has been translated into more than thirty languages.
+Her ongoing project in sound-scapes and oral histories, Echoes From the Borderlands, has been featured at the DIA Chelsea and the Harvard Art Lab, among other places.
 She teaches at Bard College and Harvard University.

 bottom of page